 Their “async” lean is also echoed across social media.
 Such as on LinkedIn: “We’re bringing video messaging to work and empowering everyone to communicate more effectively, wherever they are.”

 And Twitter: “Record and instantly share video messages of your screen, cam, or both.
-Faster than typing an email or meeting live.”
+Faster than typing a long email or meeting.”

 Define your positioning statement, then ensure everyone in your organization sticks to it.

 Use positioning to craft a compelling narrative